getsentry/sentry-lua/README.md

 ## Distributed Tracing

-The Sentry Lua SDK supports distributed tracing for performance monitoring across service boundaries.
-Traces help you understand the performance characteristics of your application and identify bottlenecks.
+The Sentry Lua SDK supports distributed tracing to improve debuggability across app and service boundaries.
+Traces let you see how telemetry (errors/events, logs, etc) from different processes links together, making it easier to follow execution paths and uncover issues.
+In addition, through spans, they highlight performance characteristics of your application, helping you detect and resolve bottlenecks.

 ### Requirements